MHAbrah/Custom-Unity-script-templates/README.md

 Some more extensive script templates for C# development.

 ## Usage
-1. Place the script templates into the script template folder:
+1. Place the script templates (the .cs.txt files) into the script template folder:

   **PC:** "C:\Program Files\Unity\Editor\Data\Resources\ScriptTemplates" (or similar)

   **MAC:** /Applications/Unity/Unity.app/Contents/Resources/ScriptTemplates/ (or similar)

+  *Note: do not change the ".cs.txt" extension.*

 2. Restart Unity if it was open when you added the files to the script template folder.
 3. Right-click in the *Project* window and choose *"Create >"*.